We retired the Likes, Collections, and Moments timelines on January 13, 2023.

-Because of very low usage, we plan to retire the Likes, Collections, and Moments timelines.
-We recommended you use the Profile and Lists timelines, which we’re updating to become faster, easier to use, and more up-to-date with Twitter features and functionality.
+We recommend you use the Profile and Lists timelines, which we’re updating to become faster, easier to use, and more up-to-date with Twitter features and functionality.

 You can learn more about this change in our announcement.

 Embedded timelines are an easy way to embed Tweets on your website in a compact, linear view.
-Choose between a profile timeline to get the latest Tweets from a Twitter account, or a List timeline containing a curated list of Twitter accounts.
+Choose between a profile timeline to get the latest Tweets from a Twitter account, or a List timeline containing a curated list of Tweets from your favorite Twitter accounts.

 A profile timeline displays the latest Tweets from the specified (public) Twitter account.

 A list timeline displays the latest Tweets from a curated, public list of Twitter accounts.
 The timeline includes a header displaying the list’s name, description, and curator.
 To create lists on Twitter.com, the Twitter app, or in TweetDeck, learn more here.

 How to add an embedded timeline to your website

 Visit publish.twitter.com to generate embed codes for profiles and lists.